Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-The indicator function $\Ind{}$ ensures that only one of the $r$ functions in the sum contributes for a given value~$t$.
-Note that it is assumed that the phases $\phiz{i}$ are uniformly drawn (one time for each realisation) from the interval between~$0$ and~$2\pi$, and that it moreover also is assumed that the stochastic processes $\phiz{i}$, $\Az{i}(t)$ and $\Nz{t}$ are independent of each other.
-Based on this, the auto- and cross-covariances can can be given as functions of $\Lz{i}$ and $\pz{i}$, from which it then is fairly easy to select a combination of input parameters that returns a $\parenR{\Yz{1,t},\Yz{2,t}}$-process that looks like white noise.
+where $\alphaz{i}$, $\phiz{i}$ and $\thetaz{i}$ respectively represent frequency and phase-adjustments occurring in the cosine-function, and where the amplitudes $\Az{i}(t)$ are uniformly distributed in some interval $\parenS{\az{i},\bz{i}}$.
+Note that it is assumed that the phases $\phiz{i}$ are uniformly drawn (one time for each realisation) from the interval between~$0$ and~$2\pi$, whereas the phases $\thetaz{i}$ are constants.
+It is also assumed that the stochastic processes $\phiz{i}$, $\Az{i}(t)$ and $\Iz{t}$ are independent of each other.